 3. Group translation keys into namespaces

-If your technology supports it, grouping translation keys into namespaces can greatly improve the organization of your localization files.
-Namespaces can be based on different pages of your site, sections of your app, or logical groupings, making the management of translations easier as your app grows.
+Grouping translation keys into namespaces improves the organization of your localization files.
+Namespaces can reflect pages, features, or logical sections of your app, making translations easier to manage as the project grows.

 Benefits of using namespaces:

-—avoiding conflicts. - Improve organization: Nesting keys into logical groups helps maintain a clear structure in your translation files.
-This reduces the risk of keys getting lost in long, unorganized lists, making your localization more manageable as your app scales.
+Improve organization: Nesting keys into logical groups helps maintain a clear structure in your translation files.
+This keeps keys easy to find and prevents them from getting lost in large translation files.

 Example of namespaced key structure: